saiuttej-b/access-key-management/README.md

 above endpoints are protected by JWT token, so you need to authenticate first to get the token.
 These apis can only be accessed by the admin user.

-### User Access Keys (user-access-keys.controller.ts)

-- GET /api/user-access-keys/:key: This endpoint is responsible for getting the access keys of a user.
-- POST /api/user-access-keys/:key/disable: This endpoint is responsible for disabling an access key of a user.

-above endpoints are for the end user to get their accesskey details and option to disable the access key.

 ## Token Information Service

 This service is responsible for providing information about the token.
 It has the following endpoints: